- 1 Purpose

-In addition to the responsibilities outlined for Human Research ethical review members and USQ HREC members, the USQ HREC Chair, with assistance from the Deputy Chair/s, is responsible for:
+In addition to the responsibilities outlined for Human Research ethical review members and UniSQ HREC members, the UniSQ HREC Chair, with assistance from the Deputy Chair/s, is responsible for:

 A Researcher proposing to conduct Human Research must demonstrate the proposed research has merit and reflects the ethical values of justice, beneficence, and respect for humans.
 The application template developed by the University will contain key questions that must be adequately addressed by applicants to ensure that requirements of the National Statement on Ethical Conduct in Human Research are met.

 For proposed health research, a Researcher must also demonstrate how the research meets the requirements of:

 Following approval, a Researcher must: